The Four Causes

-“the form, i.e., the pattern … the form is the account of the essence … and the parts of the account.”
+“the form or paradigm, and this is the formula of the essence … and the parts that are in the formula.”

 The ambiguity of aition

-Aristotle warns us of the ambiguity at 195a5: aition is said in many ways.
+Aristotle warns us of the ambiguity at 195a5: causes are spoken of in many ways.
 This is his usual formula for telling us that a term is being used ambiguously.